Axidoys/Reporting-Application/README.md

 ### Main program

-You can use this program with ...
+You can use this program with these arguments :
+.. : launch CLI program
+.. : launch website
+myProgram index <Workspace> : reindex files and close, should not be used myProgram index <Workspace> <stdin|logfile> : reindex and process stream, stdin or the text file